stnolting/neorv32/README.md

 ## Legal

-This is project is released under the BSD 3-Clause license.
+This project is released under the BSD 3-Clause license.
 No copyright infringement intended.
 Other implied or used projects might have different licensing - see their documentation to get more information.

 #### Citation